-Criminal and Social Justice – Earn a diploma or take one of Okanagan College’s Criminology courses, where you will examine crime as both an individual and a social phenomenon.
-Courses focus on the causes and consequences of crime, on victimization, delinquency, and deviance, as well as on responses to crime in the criminal justice system.
-Engage with topics such as Canadian law and legal institutions, human rights, and the ethical issues confronting professionals in the criminal and associated justice systems.
+Examine crime as both an individual and social phenomenon.
+Courses focus on causes and consequences of crime, victimization, delinquency and deviance, as well as response to crime in the criminal justice system.
+Engage with topics like Canadian law and legal institutions, human rights and ethical issues confronting professionals in the criminal an associated justice systems.

-Social Work – If you are passionate about issues like poverty and inequality, and want to play a hands-on role in effecting social change, then Social Work courses at Okanagan College are a great place to start.
-Our learning environment focuses on issues related to social justice, health, family, and children.
+Studies in Social Work explore topics in poverty, inequality and effecting social change.
+The learning environment focuses on issues related to social justice, health, family and children.
 Learn how social workers intervene effectively and facilitate positive change for oppressed and marginalized groups.
 Social Work courses at Okanagan College are a comprehensive introduction to the role social workers play in formulating policies and developing programs that address oppression and social injustice.

 Associate of Arts, Gender, Sexuality and Women's Studies Emphasis

 Diploma in Criminal Social Justice